Kinnick Stadium: Name

 Calls to rename Iowa Stadium in Nile Kinnick's honor came immediately after the Heisman trophy winner's death in 1943.
 In November 1945 the University of Iowa student body voted to rededicate the structure as "Nile Kinnick Memorial Stadium".
 The other options on the student ballot were "Memorial Stadium" and "Robert Jones Stadium", after the first University of Iowa student to be killed in World War II.

 Upon announcement of the student vote the new name was taken up by The Daily Iowan student newspaper, World Almanac, and other sources.
 However, the student vote was unofficial and efforts to rename the stadium were never pursued by the university.

 In 1972 "Nile Kinnick Stadium" was again proposed by Cedar Rapids Gazette sportswriter Gus Schrader, who had previously supported the students' efforts.
 This time the lobbying campaign was successful, and the stadium was officially renamed later that year.
-The initial response from University president Willard Boyd suggested the name "Kinnick-Slater Stadium" instead, to also honor Duke Slater, who played for the Hawkeyes from 1918-1921.
+The initial response from University president Willard Boyd suggested the name "Kinnick-Slater Stadium" instead, to also honor Duke Slater, who played for the Hawkeyes from 1918 to 1921.

 Slater was a two-time All-American at Iowa and an inaugural member of the College Football Hall of Fame, along with Kinnick; Slater was the first black All-American in Iowa history and the only black person in the inaugural Hall of Fame class.
 He was also the first black lineman to play in the NFL, where he was a seven time All-Pro player, before a later career as a lawyer and judge.
 Ultimately, the stadium was named for Kinnick alone, while Slater was honored with the name of a nearby dormitory.

 In 2021, Iowa's Board of Regents renamed the football playing field for Slater, making it Duke Slater Field at Kinnick Stadium.